Trowbridge, Cardiff

 Trowbridge is a district, community and coterminous electoral ward on the eastern edge of the city of Cardiff, capital of Wales.

 The community and electoral ward includes some or all of the areas of the St Mellons estate and Trowbridge, as well as part of the Wentlooge Levels between the mainline railway and the coast.
 It is bounded by the village of Old St Mellons to the north; Marshfield (in Newport principal area) to the east; and Splott and Rumney to the west.

 History

 Trowbridge largely dates from the second half of the 20th century, when housing spread east from Rumney onto the farmland of the area.

 Until 1938, the area was part of the civil parish of Rumney, in the historic county of Monmouthshire.

 Governance

 Trowbridge is both an electoral ward, and a community of the City of Cardiff.
 There is no community council for the area.
-Trowbridge is in the parliamentary constituency of Cardiff South & Penarth and the Senedd Cymru constituency of the same name.
+Trowbridge was in the parliamentary constituency of Cardiff South & Penarth until the 2024 UK general election, subsequently it became part of the new Cardiff East constituency.
+It remains in the Cardiff South and Penarth Senedd constituency until 2026.

 The Trowbridge electoral ward is represented by four councillors on Cardiff Council.
 At the Cardiff Council election on 4 May 2017 the ward elected three Labour Party councillors and one Liberal Democrat.
 Prior to this Trowbridge elected Labour councillors, with the exception of 2004 when a Liberal Democrat won a seat.

+On 18 September 2025 at a by-election the deluded fools elected a Reform UK councillor.